ihbrune/Anti-DoS-Valve/README.md

 * `relevantPaths="/myexampleapi/.*"` protects all API endpoints.
 * `nonRelevantPaths="/myexampleapi/status"` keeps only the health/status endpoint accessible without rate limiting.
 Without `nonRelevantPaths`, you would have to enumerate every other endpoint individually in `relevantPaths`, and remember to update it whenever a new endpoint is deployed.
 With `nonRelevantPaths`, newly added endpoints are protected automatically.

+## serverWideBlocking (optional)

+Available since version 1.5.0 (default: `false`): Decouples the **detection scope** (where requests are counted) from the **enforcement scope** (where the block takes effect).

+By default (`serverWideBlocking="false"`), only requests matching `relevantPaths` are monitored, and only requests matching `relevantPaths` can be blocked.
+In this default mode, if an attacker exceeds the limit on a protected endpoint (e.g. `/login`), they are blocked on `/login`, but could still access other unmonitored URLs.

+When `serverWideBlocking="true"` is enabled:
+* The rate limit counters still only count requests on `relevantPaths` (avoiding false positives from uncritical endpoints or static assets).
+* However, once an IP address (or its aggregated subnet) exceeds the threshold on `relevantPaths` and is blocked, that block is enforced **server-wide across all paths**.
+* Requests to unmonitored paths from non-blocked clients are passed through without increasing rate limit counters or consuming cache space.
+* Whitelisted paths in `nonRelevantPaths` (such as `/status`, `/health`, or error assets) and `alwaysAllowedIPs` still remain accessible.

 The following settings control dynamic rate limiting in the Anti-DoS Monitor.
 Keep in mind that some of these parameters interact with each other: